True professionals share their wisdom

 Here’s the reality.
-There are 62,000 small contractors (less than 19 employees) active in the state of California, and there are 13.5 million homes.
+There are 62,000 small contractors (less than 19 employees) active in the state of California.
+That sounds like a lot till you realize there are 13.5 million homes to serve.
 That means there are about 198 homes available for every contractor in the state.
 That’s plenty of work for everyone.

 Be a pro, start sharing!
 And begin enjoying what you do more too!